birkin/addto_refworks/README.md

             - this url is to a refworks ingestion url; it includes, as a parameter, a data-source url
         - attaches that url to an 'Add To RefWorks' image-button
     - on the 'Add To RefWorks' user-click, the user's browser hits the refworks url
     - before the refworks window opens, refworks tries to get the data to be ingested from the data-source url-parameter.
 [Here](http://library.brown.edu/addto_refworks/v2/marc/b4069600/) is an example of the url that refworks follows to get the item data.
-Note that unlike the url _to_ refworks, refworks doesn't care at all about the data-source url -- it just wants to follow it and get data back in a specific format.
+Note that unlike the url _to_ refworks, refworks doesn't care at all about the format of the data-source url -- it just wants to follow it and get data back in a specific format.
     - that data-source url goes, as shown above, to a library.brown.edu web-service, which is now written in python but could be written in anything
     - the web-service sees the bib-number, and accesses the 'coded-display' opac page ([example](http://josiah.brown.edu/search~S7?/.b4069600/.b4069600/1%2C1%2C1%2CB/marc~b4069600)), which contains the marc data, embedded in cruft
     - the web-service extracts the marc-data from the html, and sends the clean marc data back to refworks -- so from refworks' point of view, the data-source url simply returns good marc data, which refworks ingests